 Refer to pages V-63 through V-69, V-76 through 87, and V-100 of the EIR.
-Implementation of the Revised Community Park Plan would further minimize this impact by reducing the area affected by ground disturbance by approximately three acres.

 BIO Impact 9 Construction activities could result in direct disturbance to terrestrial species dens or nests, resulting in a potentially significant impact.